amurphy4/pylemetry/README.md

         some_method()
         another_method()

-    timer = Registry().get_timer("some_method")
+    timer = registry.get_timer("some_method")
     timer.get_count()  # 100
     timer.get_mean_tick_time()  # Mean execution time of the some_method function
     timer.get_max_tick_time()  # Maximum execution time of the some_method function
     timer.get_min_tick_time()  # Minimum execution time of the some_method function

-    timer = Registry().get_timer("named_timer")
+    timer = registry.get_timer("named_timer")
     timer.get_count()  # 100
     ...
 ```

-When using this meter via a decorator, the meter gets added to the global `Registry`, with the method name it's decorating as the meter name.
+When using this meter via a decorator, the meter gets added to the global `registry`, with the method name it's decorating as the meter name.
 Alternatively, you can provide a name for the meter as a parameter to the decorator

 ## The Registry